 RESEARCH

-Generate knowledge through basic and applied research in food science and nutrition.
+To generate knowledge through basic and applied research in food science and nutrition

 3